lokijota/AdventOfCode/README.md

 [2023](https://github.com/lokijota/AdventOfCode2023) - Again coded in Pythom.
 Couldn't finish all by xmas, and completed the later ones the month before the 2024 edition.

 [2024](2024/) - Again going for Python.

+*Credit where credit is due to Eric Wastl's great work creating the [Advent of Code](https://adventofcode.com/) since 2015*